 What does a gift* support?

 Everything!
-Gifts can be directed to the school, department, research initiative, campus activity or UF program that means the most to the donor, or it can be applied to an area of greatest need.
+Gifts can be directed to the college, department, research initiative, campus activity or UF program that means the most to the donor, or it can be applied to an area of greatest need.
 What matters most is that every Gator gives and becomes part of UF’s positive impact on our community, country and world.

 *The minimum gift to be counted for Gator Nation Giving Day is $1.

-What is the goal?

-On February 18, 2021, we call upon The Gator Nation® to stand up and holler as we look to support the university with 20,000 gifts.

-Day of February 18: Social Media Post Examples
+Day of February20: Social Media Post Examples

-Let your followers know that on February 18 we need every member of The Gator Nation® to Stand Up & Holler for UF’s Giving Day by making a gift of any size to the school, department, research initiative, campus activity or program that means the most to them.
+Let your followers know that on February 20, we need every member of The Gator Nation® to Stand Up & Holler for UF’s Giving Day by making a gift of any size to thecollege, department, research initiative, campus activity or program that means the most to them.

 These are just suggestions – please put them in your own voice.